 - Beware of Pickpockets.

-Rome is notorious for being a place where the mass number of tourists who visit the city each year are targeted by pickpockets.
+Rome (along with other big cities like Bari) is notorious for being a place where the mass number of tourists who visit the city each year are targeted by pickpockets.
 Be alert, in particularly busy areas like the metros, the Sistine Chapel, and the Trevi Fountain to name a few, as these are typically the target areas for pickpockets.

 Protect yourself with these tips.